Soha-Pour/beep-boop/README.md

   * Output: "boop"

-* Spec: The program returns "I'm sorry, I can't compute that" for all digits containing a 3 in addition to a 1 or 2
+* Spec: The program returns "I'm sorry, I can't do that" for all digits containing a 3 in addition to a 1 or 2
   * Input: "13"
   * Output: "I'm sorry, I can't compute that"